-If you need a tumble dryer that dries you laundry slightly quicker, consider our range of condenser models.
-Similarly, to heat pump tumble dryers, condenser dryers do not need an externally vented hose, meaning you will be able to install your appliance anywhere in your home.
+If you need a tumble dryer that dries your laundry slightly quicker, consider our range of condenser models.
+As with heat pump tumble dryers, condenser dryers do not need an externally vented hose, meaning you will be able to install your appliance anywhere in your home.
 However, a condenser dryer does need a constant supply of cool air to function.
 When installing your appliance, make sure you place the dryer in a well-ventilated room, where warm air can easily escape.

 A condenser tumble dryer uses high temperatures to dry your clothes, reaching a maximum temperature of 70-75 °C. In comparison, the maximum temperature reached in a heat pump tumble dryer is 50 °C. Although the drying times for cycles in condenser tumble dryers are shorter than cycles in heat pump dryers, the high temperature combined with the expulsion of hot air means the appliance uses significantly more energy.See condenser dryers

 Using a closed-loop heat exchange system, heat pump tumble dryers dry clothes at a lower temperature, providing better protection for your laundry.
 Although drying times are slightly longer when compared to condenser tumble dryers, heat pump tumble dryers offer great energy savings, keeping your utility bills to a minimum.
 A heat pump tumble dryer uses hot air to absorb moisture from your clothes.
 After this air passes through the drum, it goes through the evaporator, which removes the moisture.
 This is then collected and stored in a tank.
 The remaining air is reheated and used to continue drying your clothes.
 While both condenser and vented tumble dryers release the hot air used to dry clothes, heat pump technology reuses it.

 A selection of our heat pump tumble dryers feature our RapiDry™ technology that give you the option to dry your clothes on a shorter cycle, even when compared to condenser dryers, while still maintaining a high energy-efficiency.
 So, you can achieve perfectly dry clothes in less time.